Mdlugy/DistractionBlocker/README.md

         FolderPaths:
             functionally the same as paths, but this list is used for checking which folder is currently open in windows explorer. you can use this list for blocking off windows explorer folders. (same format as path.)
         Urls:
-            If you'd like to extend this project to also block certain websites you can include a list of Urls here.
-As of now, only chrome is supported with this functionality as it exposes this data in a consistent way.
+            If you'd like to extend this project to also block certain websites you can include a list of URLs here.
+As of now, only Chrome is supported with this functionality as it consistently exposes browsing data.
 You can either include a whole website e.g. "youtube.com", or specific URls e.g. "https://www.youtube.com/watch?v=dQw4w9WgXcQ"
         SpecialCases:
             This is a somewhat more complicated category.
 This is a list of objects with the following properties:
                 Label: {string}